zsevic/upis/README.md

 ### :arrow_right: Usage

-- User can login and change values for the rest of the places for departments at his/her faculty
+- User can login (email: user1@users.com, password: userresu) and change values for the rest of the places for departments at his/her faculty

 ### :wrench: Setup